Animals (Australia)

 Smithsonian Animal Index has facts about more than 1,500 animals across 300 different species.
 There is heaps of information about each animal, and great photos too.

-• Search for the keyword 'Australia' to bring up many animal entries.
+• Search with the keyword 'Australia' to bring up many animal entries.

-• Choose the animal you want to find facts about, like Emu or Green Tree Python.
+• Choose the animal you want to find facts about eg Emu or Green Tree Python.

 Tips: A website’s address (URL) can give you a hint about how reliable it is.
 Look for addresses in the results that include .gov or .edu in the URL.
 These are quality sites from overseas government or educational organisations.